Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

 We shall not pursue this direction in this work.

-\begin{remark} Another important question left for future work is the connection between our description of the special geometry via the periods of $d{\BS}$ and the periods of non-compact Calabi-Yau threefolds of \cite{Katz:1997eq}. \end{remark}
+\begin{Remark} Another important question left for future work is the connection between our description of the special geometry via the periods of ${\rm d}{\BS}$ and the periods of non-compact Calabi--Yau threefolds of~\cite{Katz:1997eq}. \end{Remark}

-\subsection{Del Pezzo and $E_6$ bundles}
+\subsection{Del Pezzo and $\boldsymbol{E_6}$ bundles}

-The Del Pezzo surface $\CalS_{6} \subset \WP^{1,1,1,1} = {\BC\BP}^{3}$ is a zero locus of a homogeneous degree $3$ polynomial:
+The Del Pezzo surface $\CalS_{6} \subset \WP^{1,1,1,1} = {\BC\BP}^{3}$ is a zero locus of a homogeneous degree $3$ polynomial

-where ${\CalG}_{i}$ is the degree $i$ homogeneous polynomial in $X_{1}, X_{2}, X_{3}$.
+where ${\CalG}_{i}$ is the degree $i$ homogeneous polynomial in $X_{1}$, $X_{2}$, $X_{3}$.
 In particular,

-defines the elliptic curve ${\ec}$, which determines the gauge coupling $\qe = {\exp} \, 2\pi \ii \tau $, cf. (\ref{eq:wxy}):
+defines the elliptic curve ${\ec}$, which determines the gauge coupling $\qe = \exp (2\pi \ii \tau)$, cf.~(\ref{eq:wxy}),

 The rest of the coefficient functions ${\CalG}_{0,1,2}$ is parametrized as follows:

 The isomorphism classes of $\CalS_{6}$ surfaces containing the fixed elliptic curve ${\ec}$ are in one-to-one correspondence with the points